 Engaging Kids’ Content to Build Science Understandings

 National Science Week is Australia’s annual celebration of science and technology.
-From 15 – 23 August this year, events around the country will encourage young people and the general public to be fascinated by the world we live in.
+From 14 - 22 August this year, schools and teachers across the country will be encouraging young people to be fascinated by the world we live in.
 The following ACTF content and resources are aimed at developing students’ science knowledge and understandings.

 In Bushwhacked!, hosts Brandon Walters and Kayne Tremills travel to remote Australian locations to meet weird and wonderful wildlife, and to learn about Indigenous culture.
 Through this fun and fast-paced series, students learn about the needs, features and habitats of animals.
 See the free Bushwhacked!
 Study Guide and Exploring Australian Flora and Fauna resource for teaching ideas.